-During January we marked 'Dry January', promoting the cutting down on alcohol and launched a Supporting achievements throughout history and across nations.
-People made a range of pledges for the 'This Girl Can' campaign and reflected on which woman inspires them.
+During January we marked 'Dry January', promoting the cutting down on alcohol and launched a Supporting made a range of pledges for the 'This Girl Can' campaign and reflected on which woman inspires them.
 The Mayor Ros Jones and Chief Executive Jo Miller produced an internal video discussing a range of issues effecting women in leadership.